ian-1/property-setter/README.md

 So I can choose which Repair Job to close\
 I want to be able to specify which Repair Job to close using a unique code

+As a Property Manager\
+So I can see which Property a repair job is for\
+I want to be able to link a Repair job to a Property

 ---

 As a Property Manager\
 So I can keep information I have enterred\
 I want to be able to save data inputted into Property-Setter

+As a Property Manager\
+So I can reuse information I have eterred\
+I want to be able to load previously saved data into Property-Setter

 ## Domain Model ##